-Seeing partial panos in Stitch where you know you did not shoot them as partials intentionally, is a sign that the USB drive is malfunctioning.
+Seeing partial panos in Stitch where you know that you did not shoot them as partials intentionally, is a sign that the USB flash drive is malfunctioning.
 You should replace it ASAP.
-We have been getting user reports that metal Kingston USB 3.0 drives are especially prone to this, so if you are using one, it is probably a good idea to replace it just in case.
-We currently use Sandisk Ultra Flair USB 3.0 flash drives.
+We have been getting user reports that metal Kingston DTSE9 G2 USB flash drives are especially prone to this, so if you are using one, it is probably a good idea to replace it just in case.
+We currently use Sandisk Ultra Flair 16GB USB 3.0 flash drives.
+Another possible cause would be if the USB flash drive was pulled out of the powered on camera without safely ejecting it in Survey first.

 - For missing data, you can try using a corresponding s.jpg image which is a downsampled copy of h.jpg.
 You will need to scale it up in Photoshop to be the same size as h.jpg in pixels and then copy over the missing parts.
 Those parts will be softer and will lack sharpness compared to the rest of the original h.jpg, so you may want to disable that pano in the iGUIDE.